Invested in Arizona

 You may be eligible to participate in our COYL leak inspection and replacement program.
 The COYL program is another way we can help keep your family, property and neighborhood safe.
 Call 800-654-2765 to see if your property qualities for a free line leak inspection.

-AZGRC 2023 Dollar Breakout Image
+AZGRC 2024 Dollar Breakout Image

-AZGRC 2023 Compare Chart Image
+AZGRC 2024 Compare Chart Image

 Frequently Asked Questions

-How will this affect my bill?
+How will this proposal affect my bill?

 When will I see this change on my bill?